giovannilamarmora/Utils/src/main/resources/README.md

 - `enabled`: Controls whether Cross-Origin Resource Sharing (CORS) is enabled.
 If set to `true`, CORS is enabled; if set to `false`, CORS is disabled.

-### `logTail` Subsection

-- `active`: Controls whether logging to LogTail is active.
-If set to `true`, logs will be sent to LogTail; if set to `false`, LogTail logging is disabled.

-- `level`: Sets the logging level for LogTail.
-Keep it as INFO and adjust the logging configuration instead.

 ## Notes 📝

 - Modify these configurations based on your application's requirements and environment.
 - Ensure sensitive information is not exposed or logged inappropriately, especially when enabling stack traces in responses or logs.
-- Keep the `logTail` level at INFO unless there's a specific need to change it.

 Feel free to adjust these configurations to meet the specific needs of your application and environment.